DerMoehre/My-Golf-Stats/README.md

 - bug-fixes
   - the app still shows the first point in the graph at 0,0
-  - the app crashes, if the input is not completly filled/filled with characters and not numbers

 - features
   - show data as a list